If you were to ask ten digital nomads what the hardest parts of their work are, you’d probably get a variety of answers.

 Learning to stay disciplined takes constant work.
 I’ve been freelancing for several years now, and trust me, I struggled with this hard when I first started and I continue to have to work to motivate myself from time to time.
 But trust me, the freedom of the digital nomad life is well worth the effort in the end.

 Are you already living the digital nomad life and looking for more tips on overcoming its challenges?
 Or are you still dreaming of taking the plunge?
-Drop me a message to join my mailing list to receive all the latest blog updates!
+Join my mailing list below to receive all the latest blog updates!